 The market is situated between 9 March Park and Dedaena Park, which are perfect to have a coffee on a bench.
 The closest subway is Liberty Square (14 mins on foot).

 7. Check out the photography at Baratashvili Bridge

-This bridge is well outshined by the nearby Bridge of Peace which is totally worth a visit on its own as it’s an architectural masterpiece.
-Spanning across the Kura River, it totally dominates the area and is clearly visible when night falls with its 1200 LED lights.
+This bridge is well outshined by the nearby Bridge of Peace which is worth a visit on its own as it’s an architectural masterpiece.
+Spanning across the Kura River, it dominates the area and is clearly visible when night falls with its 1200 LED lights.

 Baratashvili Bridge, also known as the Bridge of Love, doesn’t catch the eye as much, but when I went there (October 2022) only wanting to cross to the other side, there was a fascinating photography exhibition with stories from around the world, so instead of 2 minutes, it took me more than 2 hours to check all of them out.